FNCS/fncs/README.md

-        default = 0.1       # see "foo" above; here we used a floating point default type = double       # see "foo" above list = true         # see "foo" above; this is the only difference between "foo" and "bar" here matches                     # optional; list of regular-expression matching topic subscriptions baz                     # required; lookup key
+        default = 0.1       # see "foo" above; here we used a floating point default type = double       # see "foo" above list = true         # see "foo" above; this is the only difference between "foo" and "bar" here
-        topic = sim1/.*     # required; topic (a regex)
 ```

 ##### Values

 The list of exact-string-matching topic subscriptions is intended to model a list of simple key-value pairs.
 Think of your simulator code and its variables - each variable has a name and its associated value.
 That is how you would write the list of "values" in the FNCS ZPL file as well as how you would retrieve values at runtime using the string `fncs::get_value(string key)` or the `vector<string> fncs::get_values(string key)` functions.
 In most cases each subscription is for a single value (or array of values perhaps).
 In some cases, a reduction operation is useful such as when computing a sum of values from individual publishers – we need the values to queue up rather than have the last value overwrite all the others.

-##### Matches

-The list of regular-expression matching topic subscriptions is considerably different from a string-matching topic.
-Different from "values", the matches always queue up.
-In addition, since the regular expression may include wildcards such as '*' or '.' or '?', the exact topic that was matched is not known until runtime.
-The actual topic string received at runtime is valuable information and as such is returned to the caller of `vector<pair<string,string>> fncs::get_matches(string key)`.
-Formally, the function returns a vector of string pairs, with the pair being the matched topic and the associated value.

 ### Environment Variables